 In addition, the City has installed a number of solar arrays at municipal properties that are generating local, clean renewable energy to power these facilities.
 Arrays are currently located in South Hamilton Park South, Margaret Todd Senior Center, Hill Gymnasium, Corporation Yard, and Novato Gymnastics Center.

 In an effort to conserve water and to continue to provide safe, well-irrigated green spaces in our parks, the City has been partnering with the North Marin Water District (NMWD) on their Novato Recycled Water Program to convert public irrigation systems from potable water to recycled water whenever feasible.

 By 2020, Novato’s recycled water system is projected to reduce peak summer potable water demand throughout Novato by approximately 2 million gallons per day (or 15%).
 To learn more visit: www.nmwd.com.

 The City has adopted a number of policies and ordinances aimed at protecting the environment, supporting our local economy, and streamlining certain permitting processes.
 Ordinances include city-wide bans on the use plastic bags and Styrofoam containers, recycling and reuse requirements for construction and demolition projects, local vendor purchasing preference, urban runoff pollution prevention, and streamlined permitting for small residential rooftop solar and electric vehicle charging systems.

-The City also has a number of internal ‘green’ policies that are helping to reduce the impact of city operations including an integrated pest management policy and plastic water bottle policy.
+The City also has a number of internal ‘green’ policies that are helping to reduce the impact of city operations including an Integrated Pest Management Policy (IPM) and plastic water bottle policy.